prog4biol/pfb2019/problemsets/Unix_01_problemset.md

 ### Useful UNIX command examples to try

-**The files you need later in this review are in a folder on your Desktop!**
+**The files you need later in this review are in our [github repository](https://github.com/prog4biol/pfb2018).
+There will be direction on how to retrieve them**

 Let's go to a directory with a lot of files in it and list those files